jan3dev/aqua-test-scripts/full_regression_tests/swap__full_regression_test.md

 - swap all
 - some amount lower than swap all

+OTHER
-- [ ]Remove USDT from the asset list and confirm that it does not show in the swap list
+- [ ] Remove USDT from the asset list and confirm that it does not show in the swap list

-- [ ]Confirm that swap combinations that are now allowed gives error (BTC<>USDT)
+- [ ] Confirm that swap combinations that are now allowed gives error (BTC<>USDT)

 EDGE CASES